-- Refer cases of suspected abuse to the local authority children's social care as required.
+- Refer cases of suspected abuse to the local authority children's social care and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk.
 This may involve both Hampshire and the local authority of the child's home address. - That where allegations are made against members of staff the Head is informed and that they contact the local authority designated officer (LADO). - Where an allegation is made against the Head, inform the Chair of Governors, without the Head being informed and ensure that they contact the local authority designated officer (LADO). - Support staff who make referrals to local authority children's social care. - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme.

-- Refer cases, where a person is dismissed or left due to risk/harm to a child, to the Disclosure and Barring Service as required. - Refer cases, where a crime may have been committed, to the Police as required. - Ensure that all parties (child, staff and parents) receive adequate information and support in the event of an allegation of abuse. - Liaise with relevant local agencies and co-operate with enquiries as required including attendance at case conferences. - Notify Hampshire Children's Services if there is an unexplained absence of more than two days of a pupil who is in receipt of a Child Protection plan or sooner if there is significant concern. - Put in place appropriate safeguarding responses to children who go missing from education settings, particularly on repeat occasions, to help identify any risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+- Refer cases, where a person is dismissed or left due to risk/harm to a child, to the Disclosure and Barring Service as required. - Refer cases, where a crime may have been committed, to the Police as required. - Ensure that all parties (child, staff and parents) receive adequate information and support in the event of an allegation of abuse. - Liaise with relevant local agencies and co-operate with enquiries as required including attendance at case conferences. - Notify Hampshire Children's Services if there is an unexplained absence of more than two days of a pupil who is in receipt of a Child Protection Plan, or sooner if there is significant concern. - Put in place appropriate safeguarding responses to children who go missing from education settings, particularly on repeat occasions, to help identify any risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.